-You see, James 2:14 asks a valid question: “What good is it, dear brothers and sisters, if you say you have faith but don’t show it by your actions?
+“What good is it, dear brothers and sisters, if you say you have faith but don’t show it by your actions?
 Can that kind of faith save anyone?”
+James 2:14 (NLT)

 Pretty much all day Thursday was taken up with a doctor’s appointment before the grandkids came over that evening and stayed the night.
 I got to spend a little quality time with my husband Friday night, after I helped out during the day with an estate sale for a sweet elderly couple who are downsizing to an apartment.
 While keeping an eye on the steady stream of customers there, I got a text about a church workday the following day.

 I found myself disappointed and a bit annoyed.

 I didn’t really want to spend my Saturday working up at the church but, except for needing that time to write, I didn’t have a valid reason not to help out.
 I wrestled with the decision to go and help, or not go, and it wasn’t until Saturday mid-morning that I decided to give up my will, my desire to not go, for what God’s Word said was the right thing to do.

 I thought, “I’ll just stay for a couple of hours and I’ll still have some time to write.”
 It ended up taking three hours longer than I had planned and then the grandkids came over and stayed until the following night.
 Don’t get me wrong, I love having the grandkids over, but they require full time attention and it’s hard to get anything else done.
 Sunday morning was my rotation to help out in the nursery.
 And, before I knew it, the weekend was gone.